 Do a plant-related activity with school children and help them work in their school garden.
 In the afternoon, visit a master weaver.

 Beautify a community by landscaping its newly constructed community center.
 In the afternoon, tour a rose plantation.

 Spend the morning at another school, helping them with their garden and engaging in fun environmental lessons.
 In the afternoon, have a picnic under Otavalo's sacred tree.

 Help in a minga, [community work party] planting trees in one of the communities.
 In the afternoon, participate in a traditional cooking class and learn about the plants cultivated by local families.

-Visit the high-altitude páramo to see another biome, have a celebratory dinner at a hacienda, then head back to Quito and fly out at night.
+Visit the high-altitude páramo to see another biome, have a celebratory dinner, then head back to Quito and fly out at night.